 Maple Buttercream Frosting

-- In a large mixing bowl with your hand mixer, or a stand mixer with the whisk attachment, whisk together your butter and vegetable shortening until light and fluffy.
-Add the maple syrup, cinnamon, and the contents of the vanilla frosting pack.
+- In a large mixing bowl with your hand mixer, or a stand mixer with the whisk attachment, whisk together your butter and cream cheese until light and fluffy.
+Add the maple syrup, cinnamon, and powdered sugar.
 Whisk on high for 4 minutes or until fluffy.
 Transfer to a piping bag and frost cupcakes.